Edward Szymański Park

-The Edward Szymański Park (Polish: Park im.
+The Edward Szymański Park (/pl/; Polish: Park im.
 Edwarda Szymańskiego) is an urban park in Warsaw, Poland.
 It is located in the neighbourhood of Ulrychów, within the district of Wola, between Elekcyjna Street, Wolska Street, Prymas Tysiąclecia Avenue, and Górczewska Street.
 It was opened in 1974.

 History

 The park was opened in 1974.
 It was named after Edward Szymański (1907–1943), a 20th-century poet and socialist activist.

 Characteristics

 The park is located in the neighbourhood of Ulrychów within the district of Wola, between Elekcyjna Street, Wolska Street, Prymas Tysiąclecia Avenue, and Górczewska Street.
 It borders the Sowiński Park to the west, and the Moczydło Park to the north.
 It has the total area of 20.45 ha.

 The park includes a monument of Edward Szymański, the Oczko pond, and water cascades.